-- Finally, with the calibration coefficient for oxygen K_o and its change with time, the change of the calibration coefficient for water vapour K_w can also be recalculated.
-It is important that for a new instrument the water vapour calibration from Campbell Sci. and an oxygen calibration performed with the described calibration instrument are available. - 25 able.
-Otherwise a water vapour calibration for constant oxygen concentration must be repeated.
+It is important that for a new instrument the water vapour calibration from Campbell Scientific, Inc. and an oxygen calibration performed with the described calibration device are available.
+Otherwise a water vapour calibration for constant oxygen concentration must be repeated using a variable dewpoint chamber.